 Utilization management may be referred to as Medical Necessity reviews, utilization review (UR) or medical management reviews.
-Requirements for Medical Necessity may vary based upon Member's Plan Benefits.
-Medical Necessity reviews may occur when a Member or provider requests an authorization prior to services being rendered, during the course of care, or after care has been completed as a Post-Service Medical Necessity Review.
-However, some services may require a Prior Authorization before the start of services.
+A Medical Necessity review for a procedure/service, inpatient admission and length of stay is based on Blue Cross and Blue Shield of Montana Medical Policy and/or level of care review criteria.
+Medical Necessity reviews may occur prior to services being rendered, during the course of care, or after care has been completed as a Post-Service Medical Necessity Review.
+Some services may require a Prior Authorization before the start of services, while other services will be subject to a Post-Service Medical Necessity review may be reviewed for Medical Necessity prior to the service through a Recommended Clinical Review as defined below.